Snowflake photo: Rainbow flower (1024 x 768)

-This is tiny snowflake, around 1 millimeter in diameter.
-Colors caused by thin film optical interference effect (similar to effect on surface of soap bubbles).
-This winter i especially hunting for rainbow snowflakes, shooting tiny hexagonal and sectored plates like this one at horizontal glass sheet, pointing macro setup at angle with small desktop tripod.
-After hour of trial and error, i catched some crystals with this effect.
-Rest of shots (quickly processed from JPEG's) available here:
+This is tiny snowflake, around 1 millimeter from tip to tip or even smaller.
+Rainbow color circles on it's surface caused by thin film optical interference effect (similar colors you can see on surface of soap bubbles).
+Yesterday i especially hunting for rainbow-colored snowflakes, trying to capture small hexagonal and sectored plates like this crystal at horizontally mounter sheet of glass, pointing my macro setup at angle, using small desktop tripod.
+After an hour of trial and error, i managed to catch some crystals with visible effect.
+Rest of these photos (quickly processed from in-camera JPEGs) available here: What color of snow is your favorite?

-This picture was made by averaging stack of 13 RAWs for better details and colors of such small object.
+This picture was processed from averaged stack of 13 RAWs - for better details and colors of such small object.

 Version without blue color toning and vignetting: